hudsonphilipe/rocs-test/README.md

 backend side.

 ## What we are looking for?
- * Perform as much test coverage as possible.
-At least Unit Tests are mandatory.
 * Coding in English.
- * Use of Domain-Driven Design concepts is very welcome.
 * Clean Code.
 * SOLID Principles.
 * Separation of concerns.
- * Organize the code in different projects as your convenience.
+* Perform some unit tests
 * Use any frameworks and libraries that you consider convenient.

-## Bonus
+## Bonus / Nice to Have
+* High test coverage is a plus.
+* Organize the code in different projects if required is a plus.
+* Use of Domain-Driven Design concepts only if you have experience with it is a plus.
- * Following TDD is welcome (you can demonstrate doing smaller commits to reflect the steps of the work)
+* Following TDD is welcome only if you have experience with it (you can demonstrate doing smaller commits to reflect the steps of the work)
- * You don't need to implement the persistence layer, but it will be welcome the use of any ORM (like Entity Framework).
+* Persistence layer is not mandatory, but it will be a plus the use of any ORM (specially Entity Framework).

 ## Submission
 - Create an account at **GitLab** (it's free)